 We took a collectivo bus filled with old Quechua ladies all dressed in their colorful finest.
 The bus hit a particularly bad bump and we all were jolted into the air and their bowler style hats all popped into the air at once and fell onto the floor!
 These women were very helpful and friendly towards us.

 We filmed a video at Laguna Churup for the travel site in which I was supposed to fake jumping into the lake at 15,000 feet but I accidentally fell in during the shoot and was covered in water and green algae!

 We had to climb up almost vertical sections next to a long waterfall to reach the lake.
 There were a few ladders but for the most part it was pulling yourself up with hands and feet.
 Fortunately there was a guide hanging out in the vertical sections to help us through the worst of that area.

 Naresuan had warned me about biting dogs – he has been bit 2x among the villages above Huaraz.
 He told me to yell and stop walking or biking and head towards the dogs aggressively.
 I tested this out after several dogs started running at me barking ferociously.
 This worked; they stopped barking, retreated and skittered away.

 On the way back you would have had to seen it to believe it.
-I was minding my own business walking down the trail when all of the sudden a bull charged me very quickly and pinned me up against the tall vertical dirt wall of the trail.
+I was minding my own business walking down the trail when all of the sudden a bull charged me very quickly and pinned me up against the rocky wall of the trail.
 I was very fortunate to have escaped injury as the horns went into my backpack as I had turned quickly so that its head and horns went into the back of me not the side (which is where my backpack was)… and if you’ve seen these bulls, their horns are sharp, long and curved.
 It could have been a gory situation.
 Syy started throwing rocks and then finally the animal let me go and started running down the trail.
 I yelled loudly and threw a volley of well placed rocks towards its eyes and head.